-Spinal cord injuries are most commonly caused by trauma including motor vehicle accidents, falls, diving, and acts of violence.
-Sports-related spinal cord injuries occur more commonly in children and teenagers, while work-related injuries (especially from construction work) predominate in adults.
+A spinal cord injury is damage to the spinal cord that causes loss of function, feeling and mobility.
+Spinal cord injuries are most commonly caused by trauma including motor vehicle accidents, falls, sports-related injury and acts of violence.
+Sports-related spinal cord injuries occur more commonly in children and teenagers, while work-related injuries (especially from construction work) are more common in adults.

 Learn more here about the development and quality assurance of healthdirect content.